tarun-amaraneni/To-Do-List-App-with-Cursor.AI/README.md

 1. Open your terminal
 2. Navigate to the project directory
-3. Run the application using `python todo_list.py`
+3. Run the application using `python3 todo_list.py`
 4. Your tasks will be automatically saved to `tasks.json` in the same directory